RubenCondesso/METI-Dissertation-Work-2020-/README.md

 # Master Thesis in Telecommunications and Computer Engineering

-SmartBike System
+SmartBike System - Safety system for drivers of non-motorised vehicles

+This work aims to improve road safety by providing to the cyclist the perception of the surrounding environment and advertisement other drivers about his presence.

-## Ruben Condesso
+### Ruben Condesso

-### Masters Bologna in Telecommunications and Informatics Engineering
+##### Masters Bologna in Telecommunications and Informatics Engineering
-### 2nd Semester, 2019/2020 - Instituto Superior Técnico
+##### 2nd Semester, 2019/2020 - INESC-ID/Instituto Superior Tecnico/Universidade de Lisboa